 - Extra ghee or coconut oil

 Optional Doshic Variations

-This recipe is great as is for Vata types and during times of Vata imbalances.
+This recipe is great as-is for Vata types and during times of Vata imbalances.
 It is beneficial for strengthening the body, reducing dryness, alleviating constipation, boosting energy levels, and increasing immunity.
-Due to its warm, well-cooked, soupy nature, this recipe is easy-to-digest and should not upset Vata digestive issues such as gas and bloating.
+Due to its warm, well-cooked, soupy nature, this recipe is easy-to-digest and should not upset Vata type digestive issues such as gas and bloating.

 Overall this recipe is beneficial for Pitta types, although the spices may be a bit heating for some.
 In this case, one should cut the amount of spices in half and 1/4 cup of rose water should be added directly after the cooking process is complete.
 Otherwise enjoy as is!